opnfv/ipv6/docs/installationprocedure/index.rst

     tempest.scenario.test_network_v6.TestGettingAddress.test_slaac_from_os

 The above Tempest API testing and Scenario testing are quite comprehensive to validate overlay IPv6 tenant networks.
-They are used in Smoke Test in FuncTest, which is integrated into OPNFV's CI/CD environment.
+They are part of OpenStack default Smoke Tests, run in FuncTest and integrated into OPNFV's CI/CD environment.